Abeeekoala/IAC-Team-12/personal statements/Abraham.md

 ## Testbench & Debug for Pipelined CPU with 2-way set associative cache

 After some minor debugs across files, I came across the issue that our datamemory were not byte-addressed.
 Which will lead to wrong writeback and wrong loading address.
-So I changed all the datamemory on all the branches to byte-addressing, and reverified them.
+So I changed all the datamemory on all the branches to byte-addressing and reverified them.

-With the byte-addressing data memory I modified the cache `ReadData` output.
+With the byte-addressing data memory, I modified the cache `ReadData` output.
 ```SystemVerilog
 case (funct3)
     3'b000: begin                                           // lb